Skip to main content

 The College of Physicians and Surgeons of Newfoundland and Labrador (CPSNL) regulates the practice of medicine in the public interest.
 To obtain a license to practice medicine in Newfoundland and Labrador it begins with a formal application to CPSNL.

 Newfoundland and Labrador has been diligently working to reduce barriers and to allow doctors with comparable credentials to work in our province more quickly, and align the province’s goal of improving access to health care.
+In 2022, amendments were made to the Medical Act, 2011 to make it easier for out-of-province doctors to practice in the province.

-In fall 2022, amendments were made to the Medical Act, 2011 to add two new categories of registration:
+Changes to the Medical Act, 2011 also added two new categories of registration:

-Clinical Assistants
+i) Clinical Assistants

-Clinical Associates
+ii) Clinical Associates

 These pathways are for medical practitioners who cannot obtain provisional registration and license because they are not eligible to receive certification from the College of Family Physicians of Canada (CFPC) or the Royal College of Physicians and Surgeons of Canada (RCPSC).